 Browse through this collection of stories drawn from many sources including the Society's archive, newspapers and online sources.
-The catalyst to begin research varies from an inquiry that comes to Society, a document that arrives at the archive, or another trigger that sets off a deeper delving.
+The catalyst to begin research ranges from an inquiry that comes to the Society, a document that arrives at the archive, or some other trigger that sets off a deeper delving.
 These are some of the stories that have emerged from these investigations.

 The many stories are divided (sometimes loosely) into the subcategories listed below.

 Stories from the archives linked mainly to people of Marple and District.